pyeventsourcing/kurrentdbclient/README.md

 ### Examples<a id="examples"></a>

-Here are some examples of EventStoreDB connection string URIs.
+Here are some examples of KurrentDB connection string URIs.

 The following URI will cause the client to make an "insecure" connection to gRPC target `'localhost:2113'`.
 Because the client's node preference is "follower", methods that can be called on a follower should complete successfully, methods that require a leader will raise a `NodeIsNotLeader` exception.

-    esdb://127.0.0.1:2113?Tls=false&NodePreference=follower
+    kdb://127.0.0.1:2113?Tls=false&NodePreference=follower

 The following URI will cause the client to make an "insecure" connection to gRPC target `'localhost:2113'`.
 Because the client's node preference is "leader", if this node is not a leader, then a `NodeIsNotLeader` exception will be raised by all methods.

-    esdb://127.0.0.1:2113?Tls=false&NodePreference=leader
+    kdb://127.0.0.1:2113?Tls=false&NodePreference=leader

-The following URI will cause the client to make a "secure" connection to gRPC target `'localhost:2113'` with username `'admin'` and password `'changeit'` as the default call credentials when making calls to the EventStoreDB gRPC API.
+The following URI will cause the client to make a "secure" connection to gRPC target `'localhost:2113'` with username `'admin'` and password `'changeit'` as the default call credentials when making calls to the KurrentDB gRPC API.
 Because the client's node preference is "leader", by default, if this node is not a leader, then a `NodeIsNotLeader` exception will be raised by all methods.

-    esdb://admin:changeit@localhost:2113
+    kdb://admin:changeit@localhost:2113

 The following URI will cause the client to make "secure" connections, firstly to get cluster info from either `'localhost:2111'`, or `'localhost:2112'`, or `'localhost:2113'`.